southxzx/handbook-gatsby/_posts/everyday/2023-07-02-process-scheduling-algorithm-in-os.md

 ## Round Robin

-Assume that each process now has response time, then we have new metric: *`Tresponse = Tf irstrun − Tarrival`*
+Assume that each process now has response time, then we have new metric: *`Tresponse = Tfirstrun − Tarrival`*

 Instead of running jobs to completion, RR runs a job for a `time slice` (scheduling quantum).